 Mentoring fills gaps.
 Structured mentoring teams offer continuity of effort and oversight.
-Their expertise assists dual working and single parents bridge broad academic and socio-economic ranges for their children's success.
+Their expertise allows dual working and single parents to bridge academic and socio-economic gaps for their children's success.

 Pastel Play?
 A structured reading mentoring program can supplement the diminishing role of family in education.
 The Reading Mentors Program of the Governor's Office of Georgia is a working example.

 Small Wonder?
 Religious organizations are getting involved.
 Churches and temples go beyond teaching scripture and elements of faith.
 They help guide families to appropriate educational materials and healthy interpretations.

 Crowd Publishing?
 Colleagues can work together to craft content.
 Writers' groups and mentors often collaborate as friends and fans.
 A group mindset brings more books to market.
 The products may be better; sales still may lag.